devonfw-ng-adv-training/refresher/README.md

 ### Backup branch

-backup branch exists [here](https://github.com/devonfw-ng-adv-training/refresher/tree/3-start-exercise-two-pt-two) and will be used in the next step
+backup branch exists as [3-start-exercise-two-pt-two](https://github.com/devonfw-ng-adv-training/refresher/tree/3-start-exercise-two-pt-two) and will be used in the next step

 ## Part 2: setting up the counter state

 hint: for easier setup, you can install and use [@ngrx/schematics](https://ngrx.io/guide/schematics)

     ng add @ngrx/schematics

 We now want to store the partial state `CounterState` in `AppState`.
 You can use schematics for this, or go step by step whatever is your preferred option.